nosqlbench/nosqlbench-docs/docs/services/docs/bindings/funcref_conversion.md

 - long -> ToHexString() -> String

 - java.nio.ByteBuffer -> ToHexString() -> String
+  - *notes:* Convert the ByteBuffer's contents to a hex string using upper case by default.

 - java.nio.ByteBuffer -> ToHexString(boolean: useUpperCase) -> String
+  - *notes:* Convert the ByteBuffer's contents to a hex string upper or lower case.

 ## ToInetAddress